idptools/goose/docs/using_goose.rst

 Creating Sequence Variants in Python
 =====================================

 Apart from simply generating sequences, GOOSE can help you make different types of sequence variants.
-In contrast to when you generate a sequence, the primary input into the sequence variant functions are your sequence of interest.
+In contrast to when you generate a sequence, the primary input for the sequence variant functions is your sequence of interest.

 *Disorder cutoffs when creating sequence variants*:

 When making sequence variants, by default GOOSE will use the predicted disorder values of your input sequence as the threshold disorder values for the returned sequence.
-However, you can change this by setting ``strict_disorder`` to *True*.
+However, you can change this by setting ``strict_disorder=True``, which will make GOOSE use the cutoff disorder value across the entire sequence.

 Types of sequence variants
 ---------------------------